 The best boutique hotel: American Trade Hotel

-The American Trade Hotel is one of the most stylish places to stay in the historic Casco Viejo neighbourhood of Panama City.
+The American Trade Hotel is one of the most stylish places to stay in the historic Casco Viejo neighborhood of Panama City.
 Besides the eye-catching lobby and rooms, the hotel has an array of amenities to keep you entertained.
-Grab a premium cup of coffee at the attached Tiempos cafe, enjoy fine dining at the lobby level restaurant, listen to an amazing jazz concert at Danilo’s Jazz Club, and take a dip in the rooftop pool after a hot day of exploring Casco Viejo.
+Grab a premium cup of coffee at the attached Tiempos cafe, enjoy fine dining at the lobby-level restaurant, listen to an amazing jazz concert at Danilo’s Jazz Club, and take a dip in the rooftop pool after a hot day of exploring Casco Viejo.

 The best drink to sip on: Mojitos at Pedro Mandinga

 Pedro Mandinga is the type of place that I feel has successfully captured the essence of Panama.
 It is Panama’s first artisanal rum distillery and bar and that’s situated in the heart of Casco Viejo near Plaza Herrera.
 It is the kind of place you can hang out for hours sipping the amazing house specialty rum cocktails and losing track of time with old friends.

 The best view in all of the city: El Faro Rooftop

 El Faro translates to the lighthouse and it’s where you’ll find a 360-degree view of Panamá.
 El Faro has one of the best views and sits on the border of Casco Viejo and the skyscrapers of Panama City view a gorgeous view of both.
 They are famous for their seafood dishes, mojitos, and other rum-based drinks.

 The best things to do in Panama City on a short layover